oslabs-beta/starfleet/README.md

 ```
 -graphqlsrc
-  -data
   -models
     -starfleetSDL.graphql
   -resolvers
     -starfleet-resolvers.graphql
 ```
-Additionally, a 'starfleet-server.js' file will be created in your current working directory.
-The SDL file and resolvers file (with default CRUD operations) are imported to starfleet-server.js file and used to initialize the server with the [Apollo server](https://www.apollographql.com/docs/apollo-server/) library.
+Additionally, a '/starfleet-server.js' file will be created in your current working directory.
+The SDL file and resolvers file (with default CRUD operations) are imported to starfleet-server.js file and used to initialize an [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
+(If you don't know about Apollo Server, it is a very powerful library that helps you connect a GraphQL schema to an HTTP server in Node.js, and it comes with powerful tools such as cacheing and performance monitoring.
+Visit their website for more information.)

 ## Deployment